touhid1333/bnb_flutter/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/touhid1333/bnb_flutter/blob/master/LICENSE) file for details.
+This project is licensed under the BSD 3-Clause License - see the [LICENSE](https://github.com/touhid1333/bnb_flutter/blob/master/LICENSE) file for details.

 ---